Note: Changes to the Canadian mortgage stress test in early 2020 may affect the relevance of this article.

 How has qualifying for a renewal changed?

 The Canadian Government announced a new mortgage stress test in Oct.
 2017 that went into effect Jan.
-1 of this year.
+1 2018.
 It requires all homebuyers to qualify at the greater of either the Bank of Canada’s posted five-year mortgage rate (currently 5.34% at press time) or two percentage points more than the contracted rate (the mortgage rate a buyer pays).

 Well, that stress test doesn’t only impact purchases; it must also be passed for mortgage renewals.

 That is unless you renew with your existing lender.

 So many current homeowners may fret about having to pass the test and, as a result, choose to stay with their current lender instead of shopping around for a better mortgage rate at renewal.